StandartTemplateConstruct/GithubETHProjectList/README.md

  - contents of Readme.md, formatted
  - *optional* translation to languages of choice (based on the LANGUAGES: EN, ES statement in `.finpresent` file in the repo)
  - *optional* navigation through all `.md` files of github repo tree in-site

+#### old

+GithubDonationPortfolio.com
+A web portfolio of GitHub projects of the user with metamask enabled donation links per project.

+Fetches from the README.md of the project:

+ETH wallet for donation
+How much is needed to project completion
+Fetches from Eth network:

+how much total have been sent to this wallet